anusree-mmlab/way2home-patrol-app/README.md

 #The app has features including - Google map with current location, Location tracking, plotting tracked locations etc

-#NB: The feature list will be bigger as the app grows..
+#NB: The feature list will be bigger as the app grows.